AllStarLink/Allmon3/README.md

 As a "modern" web application, Allmon3 makes *extensive* use of AJAX callbacks to the webserver.
 Depending on your configuration this could results in dozens or hundreds of log entries per second in the Apache or NGINX access logs.
-While for a normal system (normal hard drive or a virtual machine/VPS), this is not a problem.
+For a standard PC-type system (normal hard drive or a virtual machine/VPS), this is not a problem.
 However, as many people install ASL and Allmon on a Raspberry Pi with an SD Card, this behavior can quickly wear out the card!
 In these situations, suppressing access logging from the `api/asl-statmon.php` URI is essential.